mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/um-languages-prompts-and-greetings-exchange-2013-help.md

 ## Pre-recorded prompts

 The Mailbox server role is installed with a set of default audio prompt files.
 These audio files contain the recordings for Outlook Voice Access menus, voice mail greetings, and numbers that are used by Exchange Unified Messaging.
 The audio files are played by a Mailbox server to incoming callers, both internal and external.
 Many of the audio files are default prompts that provide the users of the Telephone User Interface (TUI) and Outlook Voice Access the information they need to move through the TUI and the Voice User Interface (VUI).
-The prompts are located in \<*Program Files*\>\\Microsoft\\Exchange Server\\V15\\UnifiedMessaging\\Prompts\\\<language\>.
+The prompts are located in `%ExchangeInstallPath%UnifiedMessaging\Prompts\<language>`.
 The prompts used by the Mailbox server to help callers move through the menus shouldn't be replaced or changed.

 When an additional UM language pack is installed, the pre-recorded prompts for that language will also be installed.
 After a UM language pack is installed, the pre-recorded prompts for that language can be used by UM dial plans and auto attendants.